terranovaa/InvertedIndex/README.md

 <pre>
 Input Format: [AND—OR] term1 ... termN
 </pre>
+The top k documents according to BM25 will be given in output.

 ### Stopwords removal and stemming
 Stopwords removal and stemming are used by default.<br />